Web Analytics Made Easy -

 Broome maintains that an appropriate metric makes the priority view obsolete.

 - Broome emphasizes that a person’s good can only be a relative value [Broome 1999, 162-170] and that this information is not captured by the point scales used in surveys on subjective life satisfaction.
 The relative value mirrors the asymmetry between happiness and suffering (chapter 2.1) and must be assessed separately.
-For an example of such an assessment see [Caviola].
+For an example of such an assessment see [Caviola, studies 1a-c].

 - Prioritarians, in contrast, think that the surveys on subjective life satisfaction measure absolute values, like the pain intensity in an MRI scan [Hamzelou] or the income of a tax payer.
 Consequently, they make a distinction between the amount the good (in our context: life satisfaction) and how this amount counts (the priority given to each level of life satisfaction).